top of page

 Undergraduate degree in engineering/science and/or relevant industry experience.
 Advanced degrees may be required to practice in the life sciences technology area.

-Job Description and Responsbilites
+Job Description and Responsibilites

 As a Scientific or Technical Advisor, you are responsible for studying and analyzing scientific or technical documents.
 You will also assist with the drafting and prosecution of patent applications before the U.S. Patent and Trademark Office (USPTO).

-Your duties will include reviewing invention disclosures, and searching literature and patent databases to determine the patentability of inventions.
+Your duties will include reviewing invention disclosures and searching literature and patent databases to determine the patentability of inventions.
 You will also draft written assessments of the prospects of obtaining patent protection and, subsequently, draft patent applications.

 You will prepare responses to communications from the USPTO.
-Your responsibilities will also include assisting in evaluating patents for licensing, clearance, and/or litigation purposes, including evaluating the scope of patent claims, comparing patent claims to prior art and products/services of interest, and assessing market value of the patented invention.
+Your responsibilities will also include assisting in evaluating patents for licensing, clearance, and/or litigation purposes, including evaluating the scope of patent claims, comparing patent claims to prior art and products/services of interest, and assessing the market value of the patented invention.

 Example of Day-to-day